-Poultry meat tends to be high in protein and lower in fat than other types of meats, however, depending on the cuts of poultry meat used there can still be a significant portion of fat.
-Poultry meat does contain some vitamins and minerals but not as many as other meat ingredients.
-An example of a vitamin abundant in poultry is the Vitamin B3 also known as Niacin.
+Poultry meat tends to be high in protein and lower in fat than other types of meats; however, depending on the cuts of poultry meat used, there can still be a significant portion of fat.
+Poultry meat does contain some vitamins and minerals, but not as many as other meat ingredients.
+An example of a vitamin abundant in poultry is Vitamin B3, also known as Niacin.
 Niacin can play a role in maintaining healthy cholesterol levels as well as overall heart health.

 Fruit & Vegetable Ingredients